Cray-HPE/docs-csm/operations/network/gateway_testing.md

 ## Running gateway tests on a UAI

-To test the gateways from a UAI you will need to run `uai-gateway-test.sh`.
+In order to test the gateways from a UAI, you will need to run `uai-gateway-test.sh`.

 This script will execute the following steps:

-* Create a UAI with a cray-uai-gateway-test image.
+1. Create a UAI with a `cray-uai-gateway-test` image.
-* Pass the system domain, user network, and admin client secret to the test UAI.
+1. Pass the system domain, user network, and admin client secret to the test UAI.
-* Execute gateway-test.py on the node
+1. Execute `gateway-test.py` on the node.
-* Output the results
+1. Output the results.
-* Delete the test UAI
+1. Delete the test UAI.

-You can run the test by executing the following command.
+Run the test by executing the following command.

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/gateway-test/uai-gateway-test.sh
 ```

-The test will find the first UAI gateway-test image to create the test UAI.
-If you prefer to specify a different image, you can use the --imagename option.
+The test will find the first UAI `cray-uai-gateway-test` image to create the test UAI.
+A different image may optionally be specified by using the `--imagename` option.

 The test will use /root/.ssh/id_rsa.pub as the default public key for creating the test UAI.
 If you wish to use a different key, you can use the --publickey option.